Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 * setting up the HealthCheck if specified
 * Starting container n=scale instances with options defined in launch config.
 If no scale option is specified, one container is started per service

-Yet to define:

-* What **service.deactivate** mean (instances stop, update for other services consuming this one, etc)
-* Modifying the active environment - whether to allow adding/removing the services once activated.
-* Service update - whether to allow parameters modifications once activated.
-* When instance launched by **service.activate** is destroyed, how to restore to the initial **scale** number of containers defined on the service. **service.restart**?

 API Targets, Fields (* - required) and Actions
 ----------